MCPHS Physician Assistant Students Visit High Schools as Part of Project Access

 The initiative was made possible with support from PA department faculty, who played an active role in mentoring students and shaping outreach efforts.
 Minh Tran, MPAS ’25, led the initiative for the second time, under the guidance of faculty advisor Dr. Afsoon Moktar.

-“Our ultimate goal is to inspire and diversify the next generation of PAs,” Tran said.
+“Our ultimate goal is to inspire the next generation of PAs,” Tran said.
 “The experience was incredibly meaningful for both our PA team members and the students.”

 Inspiring Future PAs: MCPHS Students Bring Hands-On Learning to Local High Schools